 In Canada there is a strict 75km daily limit for personal conveyance.
 ELDs will automatically work this out for a driver.
 If they go further than the 75km in a day, the ELD will switch into driving status automatically.

 Drivers crossing the border into the US should be informed on US personal conveyance laws and the differences that may occur there – some laws that may be legal in the US will not be the same in Canada.

 In the event of a roadside inspection, the inspector needs to check that a driver is following Canadian HOS regulations.
-To do this a driver can show them their ELD screen, which will display their work details from the last 24-hours, as well as the last 14-day period as required (in the US only the last 7 days plus the current trip is required).
-Inspectors can also request that records are transferred to them electronically (via email), so drivers should be aware and trained on how to do this.
-The major difference between Canada and the US here is covered in the section below.
+To do this a driver can show them their ELD screen, which will display their work details from the last 24-hours, as well as the last 14-day period.
+Inspectors can also request that documents are transferred to them electronically (via email), so drivers should be aware and trained on how to do this.

 Want to know more?
 Contact us today to see how Coretex can deliver the Canadian ELD solution that you need.